 The expected return for a portfolio is simply the weighted average expected returns of the individual securities in the portfolio where the weights are the investment’s value in relation to the portfolio value.
 Alternatively, it may be derived from the returns series of the portfolio where returns are the weighted average of the individual asset returns.

 Variance or standard deviation measures the volatility of the returns from the expected return.
-For an individual security is may be calculated using the following formula (shown for a portfolio of three securities) or using the STDEV function in EXCEL across the daily portfolio return series:
+For an individual security it may be calculated using the following formula (shown for a portfolio of three securities) or using the STDEV function in EXCEL across the daily portfolio return series:

 From the above equation is it clear that the portfolio’s standard deviation is a function of the variances and covariance of the individual securities.
 In particular as the number of securities increases the impact of the covariance element of the formula outweighs that of the variance elements.
 Knowing the relationship between securities is a critical factor when selecting securities for your portfolio.
 Choosing the correct relationship could mean, that for a given return we could reduce the risk of the portfolio.
-We will look at a simple example of this below, but first let us take a closer look at the final foundational measure common to the Markowitz portfolio theory, capital market theory & CAPM, i.e. Covariance/ Correlation.
+We will look at a simple example of this below, but first let us take a closer look at the final foundational measure common to the Markowitz portfolio theory, capital market theory & capital asset pricing model (CAPM), i.e. Covariance/ Correlation.

 Covariance is a measure of the degree to which a security’s and portfolio’s returns move together in relation to their expected returns.
 Correlation standardizes the covariance measure, by dividing the covariance with the security & portfolio’s standard deviations, so it falls between -1 and +1.
 If negative, returns of the security and portfolio move in opposite directions to each other relative to their expected returns; if positive they move in the same direction.
 A zero value indicates no correlation, while a value close to +1 or -1 indicates high correlation.

 Let us consider the following portfolio of two securities GOOGL & YHOO.
 Both are technology search engine company stocks.
 We would expect them to be positively correlated.
-Given the data set we have used, the returns are moderately positively correlated with correlation coefficient = 0.4139.
+Given the dataset we have used, the returns are moderately positively correlated with correlation coefficient = 0.4139.
 GOOGL has an expected daily return of 0.090% whereas YHOO has one of 0.067%.
 With weights of 15% and 85% respectively the expected return of the portfolio is 0.070%, and standard deviation is 1.79%.

 What happens when we replace YHOO with APOL in the portfolio?
 APOL an education system company has a negligible correlation with GOOGL of 0.1762.
 APOL expected daily return is -0.105%.
 Choosing positions of 90% and 10% respectively for GOOG & APOL to achieve the same portfolio return of 0.070%, we see than the lower correlation has effectively reduced risk to 1.46% a 33 basis points reduction.

+b.
 Markowitz portfolio theory